Membership | Price (+HST) |

 Admission

-Access to Hendrie Park during regular operating hours is included in your General Admission (payable when you arrive at RBG Centre) or with your Membership.
+Access to Hendrie Park during regular operating hours is included in your Garden Admission (payable when you arrive at RBG Centre or pre-purchased online) or with your Membership.

 How Far is Hendrie Park from RBG’s Other Garden Areas?